sylabs/examples/database/mysql/README.md

 #### Build your MySQL container using the Singularity Remote Builder:

-If you do not own root permissions you can always build your Redis Singularity container with the help of our [remote builder](https://cloud.sylabs.io/builder) like so:
+If you do not own root permissions you can always build your MySQL Singularity container with the help of our [remote builder](https://cloud.sylabs.io/builder) like so:

 ```
 $ singularity build --remote mysql.sif mysql.def